SAINIAbhishek/angular-standalone/README.md

 # Angular Latest Features

-This application is to showcase the use cases of angular latest features.
+This application is to showcase the use cases of angular latest features version wise.

 ## Topic
 - Building a First Standalone Component